 Prenatal Diagnosis and Fetal Therapy Fellowship

-The Center for Fetal Diagnosis and Treatment offers both in-person and online continuing medical education (CME) events for professionals interested in learning more about specific fetal conditions and surgical interventions.
-Learn more about educational opportunities, including:
+We offer a variety of continuing medical education (CME) events for professionals interested in learning more about specific fetal conditions and surgical interventions.

 Because of the high volume of patients we see with the full spectrum of congenital anomalies, we are well-equipped to manage these complex conditions.
 This experience helps us achieve optimal patient outcomes.
 We are committed to providing volumes and outcomes data to help both our professional partners and patient families in their search for more information.

 Center for Fetal Research

 The Center for Fetal Research is the research extension of the CFDT.
 Our investigators pursue basic and translational research to develop optimal prenatal treatment strategies for a wide variety of genetic and acquired disorders.

 A pioneering procedure that would transplant a mother’s bone marrow stem cells into her developing fetus while the child is still in the womb has the potential to cure sickle cell disease before the baby is even born.
 Learn more about our prenatal sickle cell disease research.

 Building on the growing evidence of the interaction between congenital heart disease and brain development during the prenatal period, The Children’s Hospital of Philadelphia's Fetal Neuroprotection and Neuroplasticity Program investigates innovative prenatal therapies to protect fetal brain development and prevent brain injury as early as possible before birth.